rustyxlol/rustyxlol.github.io/content/about.md

 ---

 Hello there.
-I am **Rusty**, a Computer Science and Engineering graduate currently residing in India.
+I am **Rusty**, a Computer Science and Engineering graduate currently working as a Cloud Support Engineer.

 I am an amateur programmer and have been working with **Python** for about a year now.
 I do like the high level aspect of Python but I've been leaning towards **Rust** these days